ciacob/auntie/README.md

 for `<source>`;

 - `<options file>`: Optional.
 Path to a local file in JSON format to load additional configuration from.
-See file: `samples/sample-options.json` for more details (the file has its own documentation, because AUNTIE happily accepts C-style comments inside the `<options file>`.
+See file: [src/samples/sample-options.json](https://github.com/ciacob/auntie/blob/master/src/samples/sample-options.json) for more details (the file has its own documentation, because AUNTIE happily **accepts C-style comments inside the `<options file>`**.
 See also file:
-`samples/sample-template.html`, which you can use as a starting point for your own HTML templates.
+[src/samples/sample-template.html](https://github.com/ciacob/auntie/blob/master/src/samples/sample-template.html), which you can use as a starting point for your own HTML templates.